Python3pkg/Products.SilvaExternalSources/Products/SilvaExternalSources/README.txt

 SilvaExternalSources
 ====================

-The SilvaExternalSources extension adds the possibility to include data from non-Silva sources in Silva Documents.
+The SilvaExternalSources extension for `Silva`_ that gives you the possibility to include data from non-Silva sources inside Silva documents and Silva pages.
 These non-Silva or external sources can for example be a relational database or the outcome of executing a Python script.

 Since an external source can potentially be resource intensive or a expose a vulnerability, only users with ZMI access (usualy site